ksgwxfan/climate-parser/README.md

 As is with most things in life, recorded data is not perfect.
 When you downloaded your station data, we included Data Flags.
 When compiling the data, various methods were used to investigate likely errors which could've come from bad indexing or illegibility).
 Instead of manually checking the errors and fixing the numbers (which would be humanly impossible to do), quality flags were recorded.
 This script includes a function that can list dates and values with Quality Flags

 `errorStats()` will do this.
 The vast quantity of errors are of type 'I', 'Internal Consistency Check' failure.
 In my limited experience, these may or may not be significant.
 As such, they are ignored when compiling statistics (as of this release).
 Hinting at something I'm going to be investigating, PRCP and SNOW errors with 'I' quality flags, may be legit.
 They are included in the error report but ARE included in statistics too.
 This may change.
-  * For example, one city I was working with showed day with 0.02 inches of PRCP, but with nearly 50 inches of SNOW (2500-to-1 snow/rain ratio! :anguished: :grimmacing:).
+  * For example, one city I was working with showed day with 0.02 inches of PRCP, but with nearly 50 inches of SNOW (2500-to-1 snow/rain ratio! :anguished: :grimacing:).
 This raised an 'I' quality flag.
 I personally think it should've raised a different quality flag, but alas.
 So in future releases, I'll be considering skipping these data points for prcp and snow values.

 There's a decent chance that other non-'I' quality flags are legit errors and thus are NOT included in calculations.